CURRENT AFFILIATIONS / FUNCTIONS

 ‘ÖFFENTLICHE INTERESSEN IM SPANNUNGSFELD ZWISCHEN GRUNDFREIHEITEN UND HARMONISIERUNGSMASSNAHMEN’, IN A. NORDHAUSEN (ED.), NEUE ENTWICKLUNGEN IN DER WARENVERKEHRS- UND DIENSTLEISTUNGSFREIHEIT, SCHRIFTENREIHE ZERP, BADEN-BADEN: NOMOS, 2002, 53.

-SCIENTIFIC REPORTS & WORKING PAPERS
+SCIENTIFIC REPORTS & WORKING PAPERS ETC.

 with M. Markakis, (2017).
 Towards a Meaningful Prudential Supervision Dialogue in the Euro Area?
 A Study of the Interaction between the European Parliament and the European Central Bank in the Single Supervisory Mechanism.(Working Paper, ADEMU Working Paper Series, no 081): ADEMU project “A Dynamic Economic and Monetary Union”